P4ti3nn3/USB-Armory-Setup/Armory-Project/README.md

 ### A) Access to USB files
 Create a new repository with `mkdir /home/usbarmory/usbContent`.

-Create a new script with `nano usbTransfer.sh` and add this content into it:
+Create a new script with `nano usbTransfer.sh` and add this content into it :

     #!/bin/bash
     /bin/cp -r /media/usb0 /home/usbarmory/usbContent/